Frequently Asked Questions: school staff and the COVID-19 vaccine

 What do I need to bring with me to my appointment?

-You need to bring a Consent Form and professional license or letter from your employer showing you are eligible for the vaccination.
+In most cases, you need to bring a Consent Form and professional license or letter from your employer showing you are eligible for the vaccination.

 How do I get those forms?